 And then I remembered seeing a recipe in my Mad Hungry cookbook that only called for 1 banana.
 (Yes I read my cookbooks cover to cover.)

 So, I tried the 1 banana, banana bread recipe.
 Not only was I a good wife for saving that banana for the husband, but also for having bread in the oven when he got home from work.
 (Patting self on back, someone’s got to do it.)

 I shouldn’t go without mentioning—the 1 banana, banana bread recipe was great!
 I was worried, though.
 Would it even taste like banana bread?
 1 banana!
 Really?!
 After comparing it to several other recipes, I noticed all the proportions were less.
 Less flour, less sugar, less eggs, etc, overall creating less batter.
 This is just what the doctor ordered.
 I have fought with quick breads and the oven for years now.
 I can’t seem to figure out how to get the bread cooked through in the middle without burning the edges and drying out 80% of it.
 Tips welcome.
 However, having less batter helped it to cook through without burning the edges.
 Hallelujah!
 The loaf isn’t as tall as I’m used to, but whoever said it needed to be?
 I’m down with short.

-In a large bowl, whisk together flour, sugar, baking powder, baking soda, and salt.
+In a large bowl, whisk together flours, sugar, baking powder, baking soda, and salt.

 Now, I am a firm believer in letting your baked goods rest after they come out of the oven.
 Time after time, I eat treats right out of the oven and think “FAIL.”
 I usually come close to burying them in the trash.
 Thankfully, I deny the impulse and wait until morning.
 Low and behold, it’s wonderful.
 The flavors have settled in and the moistness has been restored.
 Rule of thumb: Exercise patience, and let your baked goods rest.
 Heck, I’m better well rested.